charliecalvert/CloudNotes/Assignments/Isit322Final2015.md

 This will allow you to compare the contents of **www** and **public**.
 You can see line by line differences between the files in the two projects, and you can copy individual lines from one file to the other.

 Linking to Bootstrap and JQuery.
-This worked for me:
+This kind of thing worked for me in one project, though the details for this project may differ considerably:

 ```
     <link rel="stylesheet" href="components/bootstrap/dist/css/bootstrap.min.css">